 A number of Ph.D. programs at Yale offer Africa-focused fields of study.
 For information on these programs contact the following departments:

-Through agreements the MacMillan Center has negotiated with the Professional Schools, CAS now offers Joint Master’s degrees with the following: the Law School, the School of Management, and the School of Public Health.
-Application must be made to both the Graduate School and to the appropriate Professional School, with notation made on each application that this is to be considered for the joint degree program.
+Through agreements the MacMillan Center has negotiated with the Professional Schools, CAS offers Joint Master’s degrees with the following: the Law School, the School of Management, the School of Public Health and the School of Forestry and Environmental Studies.
+Applications must be made to both the Graduate School and to the appropriate Professional School, with notation made on each application that this is to be considered for the joint degree program.
 Contact the African Studies DGS for up-to-date information.

 Graduate and professional students may also pursue a Graduate Certificate of Concentration in the field of Global Health, Development Studies, or International Security Studies.

 CAS has developed a Graduate Certificate of Concentration in African Studies.
 The concentration is designed for Ph.D. and professional school students.
 The requirements for the concentration include African studies and African language course work and demonstration of research skills.
 An application can be downloaded here.
 Contact the African Studies DGS, David Simon (firstname.lastname@example.org) to discuss this option.

 Yale students have a number of opportunities to study in Africa by way of summer and academic year funding for language study and various research projects.

 Yale directs and participates in a number of summer study abroad programs for instruction in African languages.
 In Africa, students have the opportunity to spend the summer in Kenya or Tanzania studying Swahili; in South Africa studying Zulu; or in Nigeria studying Yoruba.
 Other languages are also available through other university programs in which Yale students are free to take part.

 In addition to the Foreign Language and Area Studies (FLAS) Fellowships which cover full tuition and living expenses for one academic-year, students are eligible for summer FLAS fellowships which cover summer program expenses.